February 18, 2021

 This update is available for upgrade or new install.

 If the update system does not offer an upgrade to 2.5.0, refresh the repository configuration by running the following commands from the console or shell:

 pkg-static clean -ay; pkg-static install -fy pkg pfSense-repo pfSense-upgrade

-In any case, remember to make a backup before launching the upgrade, and follow our complete tutorial: [pfSense] Updating your pfSense server.
+In any case, remember to make a backup before launching the upgrade, and follow our complete tutorial: [pfSense] Upgrading pfSense (how-to).